 Perhaps you have been watching the new Netflix adaptation of Jane Austen’s novel Persuasion and you wondered about the type of tea her characters drank.
 And why was tea such an important ritual in the daily life of Austen and her heroines?

-This Regency period writer often used tea as a literary tool to bring the sexes together, and the term tea things was frequently employed to set the stage for conversation.
+As portrayed on screen and in her novels, Austen used tea drinking as a setting to bring the sexes together, consequently, the term tea things was frequently employed to set the stage for conversation.

 In Sense and Sensibility, Elinor attends a social gathering at Lady Middleton’s, eager to have a chat with Lucy, but “the insipidity of the meeting was exactly such as Elinor had expected; it produced not one novelty of thought or expression; and nothing could be less interesting than the whole of their discourse both in the dining-parlour and drawing room … they quitted it only with the removal of the tea things.”

 The ceremonial brewing of the tea took place in the drawing room.
 A servant would carry in all the tea equipage and any food to be offered but would leave the lady or daughter of the house actually to brew and serve the tea.